umbraco/UmbracoDocs/10/umbraco-ui-builder/actions/action-visibility.md

 #### ContainerMenu

-The `ContainerMenu` action type determines that the action will be displayed in both the tree of the collection as well as it's list view actions menu.
+The `ContainerMenu` action type determines that the action will be displayed in both the tree of the collection and its list view actions menu.

 ![Container Menu](../images/container_actions_menu.png)